JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 mistress for natural history.
 Sometimes, again, you see them occupied for hours together in spoiling a pretty flower with pointed instruments, out of a stupid curiosity to know what the flower is made of.
-Is its colour any prettier, or its scent any sweeter, when you DO know?
+Is its colour any prettier, or its scent any sweeter, when you _Do_ know?
 But there! the poor souls must get through the time, you see–they must get through the time.
 You dabbled in nasty mud, and made pies, when you were a child; and you dabble in nasty science, and dissect spiders, and spoil